 That's because negotiation is not what is required.
 We cannot negotiate with leaking oil pipelines, or with dying coral reefs.
 We cannot negotiate with hurricanes.
 What is required is a change in law - to prevent the dangerous industrial activity in the first place.

-With an international crime of ecocide in place, persons of senior responsibility - for example CEOs and government ministers - shall become individually criminally responsible for ecological, climate and cultural ecocide that they recklessly cause or contribute to.
+With an international crime of ecocide in place at the International Criminal Court (ICC), persons of senior responsibility - for example CEOs and government ministers - shall become individually criminally responsible for ecological, climate and cultural ecocide that they recklessly cause or contribute to.

 You can read more about ecocide law and its history at our sister site Eradicating Ecocide - the main information portal on ECOCIDE.